 Saussure, Ferdinand de (1857-1913) – Swiss linguist and semiotician.
 Founder of modern linguistics.
 Known for his posthumously published Cours de linguistique générale (A Course in General Linguistics).

 sign – a linguistic unit created from the combination of signifier and signified.
 A sign only has value through the system of difference between signs of a language (langue).

-signified – the meaning or concept of a sign.
+signified – the mental meaning or concept of a sign.

-signifier – the “sound pattern” of a sign.
+signifier – the mental “sound pattern” of a sign.

 structuralism – the study of language with emphasis on the structures of it.
 It is equated to Saussurean Linguistics.

 syntagmatic – the system of difference played out within a sentence by examining the possible shift of words across the sentence.
 The relations are “horizontal”.
 See also paradigmatic.

 value – of a sign, value is made through the system of differences to all other signs within the language.